What is a Family Limited Partnership

 Preventing Future Growth From Being Taxed

 This is a pretty simple concept.
 Once you’ve gifted the limited partner shares, they are out of your estate.
-No matter how large the underlying business or real estate grows, it won’t be subject to estate or gift taxes as long as it stays within the Family Limited Partnership.
-This benefit can be continued for generations if the limited partner shares are gifted to trusts for your kids instead of to the kids directly, but that’s a topic for a different article.
+No matter how large the underlying business or real estate grows, it won’t be subject to estate tax or gift tax as long as it stays within the Family Limited Partnership.
+This benefit can be continued for future generations if the limited partner shares are gifted to trusts for your kids instead of to the kids directly, but that’s a topic for a different article.

 To understand the power of this technique, let’s assume the business or real estate grows by 6% per year.
-In 24 years, the $1 million value will have grown to $4million, but there will not be any estate or gift tax on that $3 million in growth.
+In 24 years, the $1 million value will have grown to $4 million, but there will not be any estate or gift tax on that $3 million in growth.

 Creditor and Divorce Protection